For point-of-sale peace of mind, embedded insurance offers must be hyper relevant

 When looking at conventional insurance products sold by banks, Arijit highlights that those are mainly standalone offers that lack customization and to combat the generic offerings, creating ‘hyper-relevant’ products based on data will be the new trend for the distribution of insurance.

-Convenience and trust are two pillars required for point-of-sale peace of mind.
+Convenience is a pillar required for point-of-sale peace of mind.
 Arijit illustrates a partnership with ride-sharing firm Ola, offering a ride protection program to cover losing a wallet or smartphone or covering a flight if the ride is late to the airport.
 Ultimately, the end goal is to protect the customer with a specially curated protection plan.
-From the consumer’s perspective, trust and convenience are established.
+From the consumer’s perspective, convenience is established.

 Key Video Highlights: